 How’s your retirement plan holding up?
-If you are a woman, you’re probably having more difficulty with retirement plans than your male counterparts.
+If you are a woman, you’re probably having more difficulty with retirement plans than your male counterparts and will need to speak to a retirement planning advisor as soon as possible!

 Despite advances, women still face lower average salaries – 82 percent of the average man’s salary, according to the Pew Research Center.